cooliotonyio/Typography-Decal/info.md

 #### Collaboration Policy

 Students are expected to produce their own work.
-Projects can be done either alone, or in pairs.
-Collaboration is encouraged, as constructive critisim is the best method to improve and refine design.
+Projects are individual work.
+However collaboration is encouraged, as constructive critisim is the best method to improve and refine design abilities.

-Acceptable examples of collaboration include: discussing design elements, presenting work for feedback, searching online for generic templating and inspiration, providing critism of another student's work.
+Acceptable examples of collaboration include: discussing design elements, presenting work for feedback, searching online for generic templating and inspiration, providing feedback for another student's work.

-Unacceptable examples of collaboration include: using specific visual identities found online, copying and incorporating significant design elements from other students or online.
+Unacceptable examples of collaboration include: simply copying visual identities found online, incorporating significant design elements from other students.

+Unacceptable forms of collaboration and/or plagiarism fall under academic dishonesty, and students will recieve no credit for the project.

 #### Schedule